Juvenile Crimes Attorney - Juvenile Lawyer

 Phone Calls

-When a police officer takes your child to a probation officer at juvenile hall, that officer has a duty to notify your child’s parent or guardian.
+In California, when a police officer takes your child to a probation officer at juvenile hall, that officer has a duty to notify your child�s parent or guardian.

 Two Phone Calls